Trained immunity: NK cells and innate lymphoid cell

 The trained immunity involving NK cells looks more like classic immunological memory, because there is development of at least partially-specific clones of NK cells.
 These cells have receptors on their surface against the antigens with which they came in contact during the first stimulation.
 For example, after the encounter with cytomegalovirus, certain clones of NK cells (those that have a Ly49H receptor on their surface) expand and then show signs of immunological memory.
 Reinfection of memory NK cells in mouse led to an enhanced cytokine production by Ly49H receptor with a more specific response to pathogen.
 In human NK cells, this is mediated by NKG2C a receptor with a similar function as mouse Ly49H.
 NK cells are known for their memory specific to different pathogens.
 The first descriptions of NK memory-like phenotype were made on mouse models with murine cytomegalovirus infections.
 Other viral infections such as Herpes Simplex Virus or Influenza Virus also induce memory or memory-like responses.
-Memory or memory-like phenotype can be caused by bacterial phatogens, for example Mycobacterium tuberculosis, or eukaryotic pathogens, for example Toxoplasma gondii.
+Memory or memory-like phenotype can be caused by bacterial pathogens, for example Mycobacterium tuberculosis, or eukaryotic pathogens, for example Toxoplasma gondii.